Important advice from Alaska DUI Attorneys

 KEEP US ADVISED OF YOUR CONTACT INFORMATION

 Often times people move or change their phone number.
-It is very important for us to always have current contact information for you.
-We will have you sign a Consent to Proceed, this is a form where as an attorney on a misdemeanor we may appear on your behalf.
+It is very important for our attorneys to always have current contact information for you.
+We will have you sign a Consent to Proceed, this is a form where as attorneys on a misdemeanor we may appear on your behalf.
 On a felony you must appear at every court appearance or you risk an additional charge.
-We will always keep you informed of court and hearing dates that you will need to attend so that you can arrange your schedule accordingly.
+Our Alaska DUI attorneys will always keep you informed of court and hearing dates that you will need to attend so that you can arrange your schedule accordingly.

 THE DMV HEARING REQUEST AND YOUR DRIVING PRIVILEGES

-If you hired us within 7 days after your arrest, we will immediately request an administrative (DMV) hearing for you.
+If you hired us as your Alaska DUI attorneys within 7 days after your arrest, we will immediately request an administrative (DMV) hearing for you.
 This request will extend your temporary driving privileges at least until the date of your administrative hearing (unless the court should order a revocation of your license before that time).
 The DMV hearing is usually scheduled approximately 4-6 weeks in the future.

 The DMV will send you a notice of the DMV hearing in the mail (usually this is sent by certified mail).
 The notice of hearing you receive will also serve as a temporary driver’s license until the date of the DMV hearing.
 Although you will not receive this notice for several days, your temporary driving privileges will continue as soon as we send in the request for hearing.

-If we prevail at the administrative DMV hearing, you will be eligible to get your license back, simply by requesting a duplicate license at the DMV.
+If our DUI attorneys prevail at the administrative DMV hearing, you will be eligible to get your license back, simply by requesting a duplicate license at the DMV.

 YOUR FIRST COURT HEARING